ssagheer532/Django_Backend_Example/Readme.md

-##Modern Health Back-End Take Home Exercise
+## Modern Health Back-End Take Home Exercise

 Setup:

 1. Create a virtual environment and source it by running `python -m venv venv` followed by `source venv/bin/activate`.

-2. Install all python requirements: `pip install -r requirements.txt`
+2. Cd into ` MH_Backend_Exercise` and install all python requirements: `pip install -r requirements.txt`

 3. Install postgress and create a postgres database.
 This guide assumes you already have postgres installed.
 Run `psql -U <USER_NAME>` to login and run `create database <YOUR_DB_NAME>;` to create a database.